K3UL/Twic/README.md

 # Twic
-converts a decimal number to its representation in words, currently supports english and spanish.
+converts a number (int, decimal, float, double) to its representation in words, currently supports english and spanish.

 # Example
 ```